 Dental Assistants will also recommend oral health products and help the patient choose the right one for their needs.
-Example could be: choosing a Waterpik to help remove plaque as recommended by the dentist.
+Example could be: choosing a Waterpik to help remove plaque or steel bite pro as recommended by the dentist.

 Under the direct supervision of the dentist, dental assistants perform tasks such as recording the teeth impression of the patient’s.
 They can prepare dental impression material or temporary crowns.
 In some states dental assistants are allowed to perform the below-mentioned tasks too: